-Year 4 Unit 3: Solving Calculation on Problems 8 learning hours This unit explores the concepts of addition and subtraction at KS1 buil late-KS2.
-It is strongly recommended that teachers plan this unit for K At KS3 students are developing calculation into its more general sense surds and standard form (which have been introduced in Inv Number S generalising calculation to algebraic formulae.
-They need to substitute master this strand.
-The formulae referenced are examples of the types understanding for these formulae will be taught elsewhere in the curric S1/KS2 with direct reference e to explore order of operati Systems briefly) as well dev into these formulae and ca s of formula they will need to e to the calculation policy! ons, exact calculation with eloping their skills in lculate in the correct order to Prior Learning Core Learning Learning Leads to add and subtract numbers with up to three digits, using formal written methods of columnar addition and subtraction add and subtract numbers with up to 4 digits using the formal written methods of columnar addition and subtraction where appropriate solve addition and subtraction two-step problems in contexts, deciding which operations and methods to use and why than 4 digits, inclumethods (columnation)use rounding to characteristic whole numbers with more iding using formal written ar addition and subtraction) neck answers to calculations the context of a problem, estimate the answer to a calculation and use inverse operations to check answers estimate and use inverse operations to check answers to a calculation levels of accuracy Exemplification Vo ocabulary 1.
+Year 4 Unit 3: Solving Calculation on Problems 8 learning hours This unit explores the concepts of addition and subtraction at KS1 building to wider arithmetic skills including multiplication at late-KS2.
+It is strongly recommended that teachers plan this unit for KS1/KS2 with direct reference to the calculation policy!
+At KS3 students are developing calculation into its more general sense to explore order of operations, exact calculation with surds and standard form (which have been introduced in Inv Number Systems briefly) as well developing their skills in generalising calculation to algebraic formulae.
+They need to substitute into these formulae and calculate in the correct order to master this strand.
+The formulae referenced are examples of the types of formula they will need to use, but the conceptual understanding for these formulae will be taught elsewhere in the curriculum.
+Prior Learning Core Learning Learning Leads to add and subtract numbers with up to three digits, using formal written methods of columnar addition and subtraction add and subtract numbers with up to 4 digits using the formal written methods of columnar addition and subtraction where appropriate than 4 digits, inclu whole numbers with more iding using formal written ar addition and subtraction) estimate the answer to a solve addition and subtraction two-step problems in contexts, deciding which operations and methods to use and why neck answers to calculations the context of a problem, calculation and use inverse operations to check answers estimate and use inverse operations to check answers to a calculation Exemplification Vo ocabulary 1.
 Calculate a) 6456 + 2187 b) 7264 - 3509 add and more how many more? take (away) leave girls? s in the local area.
 1682 of them are boys.
-How many of them are the problem.
-Which is the correct diagram? make sum total altogether how many left? less fewer difference between 3470 Girls 1682 1682 Girls 1682 3470 3470 Girls score double one more two (ten) more equals is the same as minus number sentence b) Solve the problem plus equals order calculate 3.
-Lianne estimates the answer to 3682 - Do you agree with Lianne?
-Explain your hundred ten one exchange column digit column subtraction estimate inverse operation check columnar column addition
+How many of them are make sum how many left? less a) Amy draws a diagram to help answer the problem.
+Which is the correct diagram? total fewer 2470 altogether score difference between equals 3470 Girls 1682 1682 Girls 1682 3470 Girls double is the same as GIFIS 1082 1082 3470 Girls one more minus two (ten) more number sentence b) Solve the problem plus order equals calculate 3.
+Lianne estimates the answer to 3682 - 1215 as 2300. hundred column subtraction Do you agree with Lianne?
+Explain your answer ten estimate inverse one exchange operation column digit check columnar column addition